MihaelIsaev/UIKitPlus/README.md

 // PRO-TIP2:
 // I'd suggest you to use extensions for everything: fonts, images, labels, buttons, colors, etc.
 ```
-#### Check it out with [Example](https://github.com/MihaelIsaev/UIKitPlusExample) project 🎮
-btw it works through the Swift Package Manager so no need to install CocoaPods 👍

 ## Installation